aip-wg/ai-transport/draft-aipwg-ai-transport.md

 ### Set up

-A session is the MOQT session and is established by a client dialing to a server.
-Any additional information required to be exchanged when set up SHOULD be sent as an extention of the MOQ set up messages.
+A session is established by a client connecting to a server using the MOQ (Media over QUIC) protocol.
+During the setup phase, the client initiates a connection request to the server.
+Any additional information required for the session, such as authentication tokens or configuration parameters, should be included as extensions to the MOQ setup messages.
+This ensures that both the client and server have all necessary information to establish a secure and efficient communication channel.

 ### Announce

-Endpoints can know what resource they can access using MOQT announce negotiation.
-This negotiation starts with a subscriber let a publisher know what resources they are interested in and then the publisher respond any announcement.
-The server announce ...
+Endpoints can discover available resources through MOQ announce negotiation.
+This process begins with a subscriber indicating to a publisher the specific resources they are interested in.
+The publisher then responds with an announcement detailing the available resources.
+This negotiation allows for dynamic resource discovery and ensures that subscribers are aware of the resources they can access.
+The server's announcement includes metadata about the resources, such as their type, availability, and any access restrictions.

 ### Subscribe